Teejee10/Dice-Restarant/README.md

-# Dice-Restarant
+# Dice-Restaurant

-A Dice Restarant
+#purely Html and CSS designed by Dice Inc.
+#Trex